jhu-library-applications/umlaut_borrow_direct/README.md

 the current user's barcode in your local system.

-The solution at present is that you need to provide a BorrowDirectController in your local app, that implements a #current_patron_barcode method that returns the current user's barcode.
+The solution at present is that you need to provide a BorrowDirectController in your local app, that implements a #patron_barcode method that returns the current user's barcode.
 It's also up to you to implement some kind of auth/login system to enforce/determine the current user, which you can do in this controller, or elsewhere.